-And on Sukhumvit soi 8 where V1 of the Kiwi Pub was located, they have started work on the new building….just a few months after demolishing the old one.
+And on Sukhumvit soi 8 where V1 of the Kiwi Pub was located, owned and operated by the ever-expanding Panthera Group Thailand, work has started on the new building….just a few months after demolishing the old one.
 Rumour has it that the new building will have space for the Kiwi Pub to move back in.
 Good news if true because the new Kiwi Pub doesn’t have the atmosphere or views of V1.

 Following on from the ongoing worries of Brit retirees in Thailand with their embassy announcing that it will stop issuing income letters, I am sure that sooner or later there will be a tightening up of the financial requirements for those retiring in Thailand – and when that happens I think it will really change the expat landscape.
 Imagine if they increased the monthly income requirement to 100,000 baht / increased the amount of money you needed in the bank to, say, 3 million baht.
 That would really shake things up.
 If that happened then my best guess is perhaps 40 – 45% would need to find a new solution.
 In some ways I hope that it doesn’t happen for no other reason than the bleating from some quarters would be unbearable.
 But for those who are married, I do not predict that the financial requirements for marriage visas going up (which doesn’t make sense, I know – but then sometimes it seems what does in Thailand?
 It does rather seem to me that Thai Immigration policy favours those who are married over those who are single).
 It’s all moot, of course, but certainly at some point the financial requirements will be increased.
 When – and by how much – who knows?!